Hibou57/PostiATS-Utilities/doc/keywords.md

 identifiers are not keywords.

-Keywords are not necessarily words, they may be made of symbolic characters, although the ones introducing a declaration are words‑like.
+Keywords are not necessarily words, they may be made of symbolic characters, although the ones introducing a declaration are words‑like (except one).

 Some keywords are the same as predefined identifiers.
 An ATS2 colorizer could hardly be perfect without some syntax analyses, atlhough it is not too hard